Dental, Vision and Hearing Policies

 - Loss of hearing affects quality of life.
 Unfortunately, it can also happen to anyone.
 That is why it is important to get a baseline test, and regular follow-up exams.
 Doing so can help diagnose potential problems

 Choosing a Dental, Vision and Hearing Plan should focus on two key factors: benefits and service.
-CSO differentiates themselves in both areas with 90 years of extending insurance products and servicing our policyholders.
+CSO differentiates themselves in both areas with over 90 years of extending insurance products and servicing our policyholders.
 Benefits of a CSO Dental, Vision and Hearing Policy include:

 - 100% coverage with no deductible and no waiting period for routine and basic services for dental, vision and hearing exams.
 Expenses are payable in accordance with the Policy’s Schedule of Benefits.